Frankwds/Football-Browser/README.md

 # Documentation

-**Automated testing of React Typescript applications**
-- In this project the group has worked on implementing systematic automated testing for backend and client from project 3.
+**Automated testing of React Typescript applications** In this project the group has worked on implementing systematic automated testing for backend and client from project 3.
+Tests vary based on the utility of each components, but usually either consider typing input into input-fields, or clicking on elements.
+Smoke tests, and snapshot tests are also included for all components.

 From the process of implementing tests, many improvents have been made as a result. (litt mer her.)

+Done:
 - Test location
-- Setup and teardown
+- Setup and teardown (beforeEach, afterEach)
-- Testing procedure (It)
+- Testing procedure (It, act, expect(), jest.fn() )
+- Mentioned smoke tests and snapshot tests

 **Test location**
 Since unit tests work with specific components it makes sense to place them close to the components themselves.
 Because of this tests are places either one of two places: